mapprotocol/Mouse/cmd/checkpoint-admin/README.md

 checkpoint-admin sign --clef <CLEF_ENDPOINT> --signer <SIGNER_TO_SIGN_CHECKPOINT> --rpc <NODE_RPC_ENDPOINT>
 ```

-*It is worth noting that the connected Geth node can be a fullnode or a light client.
+*It is worth noting that the connected Gmos node can be a fullnode or a light client.
 If it is fullnode, you must enable the LES protocol.
 E.G. add `--light.serv 50` to the startup command line flags*.

 **Offline mode**